uchicago-cs/cmsc23320/website/syllabus.rst

 - B-level: Solid understanding of many core network concepts and their application.
 - C-level: Baseline understanding of core network concepts and their application.

-The grade for students whose performance does not fit into any of the rows in the above table will be determined on a case-by-case basis.
+Grades for students whose results fall outside the scope of the table will be handled on a case-by-case basis.

+Students who are taking the course solely as a college elective and not for use towards their major or minor may take the class Pass/Fail.
+To earn a P, a student must earn at least a C- in the class.
+We will explain how to request the Pass/Fail option close to the end of the quarter.

 Resubmissions
 ~~~~~~~~~~~~~

-After a piece of work has been graded and returned to you, you will be allowed to resubmit your
+After a project has been graded and returned to you, you will be allowed to resubmit your
 work to address any feedback we have given you, and to improve your score on that work.

 Project resubmissions in this class will follow these guidelines: